 It’s a common misconception that music lessons are exclusively for young children.
 If you’re feeling tentative or shy about going back to school as an adult, realize that choosing to grow and expand yourself in a new direction is one of the most mature, responsible, and “adult” decisions you can make.

-My specialty is making music lessons accessible to everyone in their busy 21st Century lives.
+My specialty is making music lessons accessible to everyone in their busy lives.
 I don’t demand hours and hours of practice, recitals, competitions, or exams because I want you to make music for your own reasons.
 If it’s fun and rewarding, and challenging in a positive way, you will spend however much time you can practicing without me setting some arbitrary goal.

 You really have no idea just how much music lessons will enhance your life and well-being.
 Don’t assume that it is just a “leisure activity” or underestimate its importance.
 Although piano lessons can be relaxing, fun, and challenging in a good way, the benefits you will reap go well beyond learning that song you always wanted to play.

 Perhaps you’ve taken some piano lessons in the past, but stopped because the experience was not a good one.
 Maybe you’re still playing, but just don’t feel like you are getting anywhere with your current teacher or method.

-* Music in a variety of styles – classical, contemporary, blues
+- Music in a variety of styles – classical, contemporary, blues

-* Accompaniment – playing chords and rhythm while someone else provides the melody by singing or playing another instrument.
+- Accompaniment – playing chords and rhythm while someone else provides the melody by singing or playing another instrument.

-* Improvisation and Composition – in a supportive environment, students will learn to create their own music at the piano.
+- Improvisation and Composition – in a supportive environment, students will learn to create their own music at the piano.

-In the beginning, all students follow the same curriculum.
+- In the beginning, all students follow the same curriculum.
 As you get further into the lessons, you will be able to start selecting your own songs to learn, in addition to the music from the program.

-I've been playing piano since I was very young and I really do consider the piano the love of my life.
-I also play flute and some of my favorite moments have involved playing both instruments for musical theatre productions (sometimes in the same show).
+I've been playing piano since I was very young and I really do consider the piano to be the love of my life.
+I also play flute and some of my favorite moments have involved playing both instruments for musical theatre products (sometimes in the same show).